Special needs or children (2-15yrs) travelling alone?

 7. The driver’s thank you.

-There are more than 25 million cars on the road in the UK, so a little etiquette is well received.
-If another driver gives you right of way, wave (or nod) as a signal of thanks.
-Fail to do so at your own risk - you have been warned!
+There are more than 25 million cars on the road in the UK, so a little etiquette goes a long way.
+If another driver gives you right of way, wave as a signal of thanks.
+Fail to do so can result in a narky response.

 8. Flashing indicators.